RoryQ/required-checks/README.md

     - name: Wait for required checks
       uses: roryq/required-checks@master
       with:
-        # required-workflow-patterns is a yaml list of regex patterns to check
+        # required_workflow_patterns is a yaml list of regex patterns to check
         required_workflow_patterns: |
           # will match any check with tests in its name
           - tests
           # will match either markdown-lint or yaml-lint
           - (markdown-lint|yaml-lint)

+        # A yaml dictionary of path globs and regex patterns.
+If a commit file matches a path glob then the corresponding
+        # regex patterns will be added to the list of workflows to check.
+        conditional_path_workflow_patterns: |
+          "*.go":
+            - "go-unit-tests"
+          "*.sql":
+            - "validate-migrations"

         # GitHub token
         token: ${{ secrets.GITHUB_TOKEN }}